born-to-be-mad/misc/Docker- usefull commands.md

 ## Terms
+* *Docker* is a platform that packages an application and all its dependencies together in the form of containers.
+* *Dockerfile* is a text document that contains all the commands that a user can call on the command line to assemble an image.
 * *Docker image* - a read-only template with instructions for creating a Docker container.
 It is a combination of file system and parameters.
 * *Docker container* - a runnable instance of docker image.
 A container is isolated from the host by default.
+* *Docker Compose* is a YAML file that contains details about the services, networks, and volumes for setting up the Docker application.
+It can be used to create separate containers, host them, and get them to communicate with each other.
+Each container will expose a port for communicating with other containers.
+* *Docker Swarm* is a technique to create and maintain a cluster of Docker engines.
+The Docker engines can be hosted on different nodes, and these nodes, which are in remote locations, form a cluster when connected in swarm mode.

 ## Commands
 Common syntax `docker COMMAND SUBCOMMAND`